MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-onenote.md

 # Deployment guide for OneNote

 There are two Windows versions of OneNote that IT Pros can deploy to users in their organizations: OneNote 2016 and OneNote for Windows 10.
 Currently, OneNote 2016 is installed by default when you deploy Office 365 ProPlus, or when you deploy a volume licensed version of Office 2016, such as Office Standard 2016.
 OneNote for Windows 10 is installed by default on computers running Windows 10 or users can install it directly from the [Microsoft Store](https://www.microsoft.com/p/onenote/9wzdncrfhvjl?activetab=pivot%3aoverviewtab).

-But, starting with the release of Office 2019 later this year, OneNote for Windows 10 will replace OneNote 2016 as the default OneNote experience for both Office 365 ProPlus and Office 2019 on computers running Windows 10.
-New installations of Office will get OneNote for Windows 10 instead of OneNote 2016.
-Also, existing Office 365 ProPlus users will get updated to OneNote for Windows 10 if they haven’t used OneNote 2016.
+But, in the next several months, the following changes are coming to OneNote for new Office deployments:

+- If you're deploying Office 365 ProPlus on a computer running Windows 10, OneNote 2016 will no longer be installed by default when you're installing Office 365 ProPlus from the Office 365 portal or by using System Center Configuration Manager (Current Branch).
+OneNote for Windows 10 will be the default OneNote experience.
+- If you're deploying Office 2019, OneNote for Windows 10 will be the default OneNote experience. *(A specific release date for Office 2019 hasn't been announced yet.)*

+If you decide later that your users need OneNote 2016, there will be ways to add OneNote 2016, such as by using the Office Deployment Tool.

-Even with this change, you’ll still be able to deploy OneNote 2016 to your users.
-If your users are currently using OneNote 2016, there won’t be any change for them.
-Also, this change doesn’t affect other versions of OneNote, such as OneNote for Mac, OneNote for Android, or OneNote Online.
+These changes don't affect existing installations of OneNote for Office 365 ProPlus or Office 2016.
+Also, these changes don’t affect other versions of OneNote, such as OneNote for Mac, OneNote for Android, or OneNote Online.

 ## Choose the version of OneNote to deploy to your users